asierabreu/spark-course/README.md

 vagrant up # *now wait, note this may take up to 15-20 min depending on machine* vagrant ssh
 ```

+**Note** : subsequent VM boot-ups only require : vagrant ssh from the spark-course dir

 6. Test Installation

 Start up the pyspark shell